 We are just at the beginning of our mental health journey and there will be lots of opportunities to contribute.
 If you would like to help for example by volunteering at Row Row Row and Run a Bit or writing a piece for our website about your experiences, please get in touch with us by email on firstname.lastname@example.org or contact one of the #not2TUFF2talk team direct.

 I need support for a mental health issue, is there someone who can help me?

-We are committed to making Tuff Fitty a safe place for anyone to talk about their mental health issues, but neither the club, nor the #not2TUFF2talk team are mental health professionals.
+We are committed to making Tuff Fitty a safe place for anyone to talk about their mental health issues and you will find many of our members are good listeners.
+But please remember that neither the club, nor the #not2TUFF2talk team are mental health professionals.

 - If you are experiencing a mental health problem we would encourage you to contact our partners Coastal West Sussex Mind on 01903 277000 or email@example.com.
 They will put you in touch with the right support for you.